Finocchio's Club: History

-Sex work
+Prostitution

 Finocchio's nightclub combined entertainment with sex trade and prostitution.
 With the criminalization of prostitution, there was a general trend away from commercial brothels and towards nightclubs.
 While some nightclubs had rooms rented by the hour, Finocchio's did not have these.

 In 1936, Finocchio's nightclub was subjected to a police raid.
 Five female impersonators were arrested, along with the owners of the club.
 The owners were arrested for employing entertainers on a percentage basis.
 This was reputed to lead to entertainers mingling with male customers, trading attention and sexual favors for drinks at an inflated price.
 Following the police raid, the owners moved Finocchio's to a different location, hired more entertainers, and stopped employing the entertainers on a percentage basis.
 Following the police raid on Finocchio's, the 201 Club had its dance permit revoked for employing female impersonators on a percentage basis.
 The entertainers were known to mingle with guests, soliciting drinks.

-In the 1950's, Dr. Harry Benjamin began administering estrogen-based hormone replacement therapy to prospective transsexuals in San Francisco.
-He relayed information about the sex work infrastructure for female impersonators at Finocchio's nightclub in the 1950's:
+In the 1950's, Harry Benjamin began administering estrogen-based hormone replacement therapy to prospective transsexuals in San Francisco.
+He relayed information about the prostitution infrastructure for female impersonators at Finocchio's nightclub in the 1950's:

 Friedman writes that this method of arranging "dates" had precedent in the "messenger boy" culture of New York City and Chicago in the 1950's.
-Rates of $20-50 were at least twice as expensive as rates by cross-dressing street prostitutes during that same era.
+Rates of $20–50 were at least twice as expensive as rates by cross-dressing street prostitutes during that same era.
 In 1972, an article in Lee Brewster's Drag magazine mentions the practical aspects of prostitution found there, and $50 for sex with an attractive female impersonator:

 Influence

 A 14-page program, "Finocchio's: America's Most Unusual Nightclub", was published by Zevin-Present, circa 1947.
 The Finocchio shows published playbills.
 After Finocchio's closed, they donated the costumes, photos and programs to the GLBT Historical Society.

-It is thought that Finocchio’s was the catalyst for the art of drag.
-Celebrities who attended shows at Finocchio’s throughout their many years of operation included Frank Sinatra, Howard Hughes, Ava Gardner, Tallulah Bankhead, David Niven, Errol Flynn, Judy Garland, Marilyn Monroe, Bette Davis, Marlene Dietrich, Lena Horne, Joan Crawford, Barbra Streisand, Mae West, Carol Channing, William Haines, Elizabeth Taylor, Montgomery Clift, Roddy McDowall, Liza Minnelli, Cher and Bette Midler among others.
+It is thought that Finocchio's was the catalyst for the art of drag.
+Celebrities who attended shows at Finocchio's throughout their many years of operation included Frank Sinatra, Howard Hughes, Ava Gardner, Tallulah Bankhead, David Niven, Errol Flynn, Judy Garland, Marilyn Monroe, Bette Davis, Marlene Dietrich, Lena Horne, Joan Crawford, Barbra Streisand, Mae West, Carol Channing, William Haines, Elizabeth Taylor, Montgomery Clift, Roddy McDowall, Liza Minnelli, Cher and Bette Midler among others.

 After the closure, another San Francisco establishment called Harry Denton's Starlight Room started a drag show in 2006 called "Sunday's a Drag," a female impersonation show modeled after Finocchio's.
 These shows are hosted by Donna Sachet.